kmonad/kmonad/doc/installation.md

 Some people have gone out of their way to add `kmonad` into the package-managers of various distros.
 If you want to add `kmonad` to your distro and add a pull-request to update the documentation to reflect that, please feel free.

+NOTE: These packages might be out of date.

 #### Void Linux
 You can install `kmonad` via `xbps-install`:
 ``` shell